Roadside Agility Exercises

 Reasonable Suspicion for Field Sobriety Exercises

-Under Florida law, before the police officer can request that a driver submits to field sobriety tests, the officer must have reasonable suspicion that the individual is driving under the influence.
+Under Florida law, before the police officer can request that a driver submit to field sobriety tests, the officer must have reasonable suspicion that the individual is driving under the influence.
 U.S.C.A.
 Const.
 Amend.
 4. State v.
 Ameqrane, 39 So.
 3d 339 (Fla.
 Dist.
 Ct.
 App.
 2d Dist.
 2010).

-Florida law is clear that in order to request a driver to submit to field sobriety tests, a police officer must have reasonable suspicion that the individual is driving under the influence.
+Florida law is clear that before the officer is permitted to request the driver participate in field sobriety exercises, the officer must have reasonable suspicion that the individual is driving under the influence of alcohol or drugs.
 State v.
 Ameqrane, 39 So.
 3d 339, 341 (Fla.
-2d DCA 2010) [35 Fla.
-L. Weekly D1148b]; State v.
+2d DCA 2010); State v.
 Taylor, 648 So.
 2d 701, 703 (Fla.
-1995) [20 Fla.
-L. Weekly S6b].
+1995).

 In other words, the standard required to request that a driver perform field sobriety exercises is reasonable suspicion, not probable cause, and it is error to apply the wrong standard.
 In Department of Highway Safety and Motor Vehicles v.
 Haskins, 752 So.
 2d 625, 627 (Fla.
 2d DCA 1999, the appellate court found that the “circuit court in this case erred in stating that the officer who stopped the defendant needed probable cause to ask the defendant to submit to the field sobriety exercises.”